How It Really Works

 Agent A's prompt triggers a message

 Now that Agent A knows @fulfillment-bot exists and handles order fulfillment, the LLM decides to message it.
 It calls the send_message tool with the alias and content.
-This is a normal MCP tool call — the LLM doesn't know it's talking to another agent vs. calling any other tool.
+This is a normal MCP tool call.
+The LLM doesn't know it's talking to another agent vs. calling any other tool.

 Grid Receives & Encrypts